Very few actors in the world today have the uncanny ability to make audiences believe anything that they see on the silver screen.

 $1,813,453

-Written and directed by Terrence Malick, this experimental romantic drama flick allows Ryan Gosling to get as enigmatic and brooding as possible.
+Written and directed by Terrence Malick, "Song to Song" is an experimental romantic drama that provides Ryan Gosling with a compelling opportunity to showcase his enigmatic and brooding screen presence.

-Gosling amps up his mysteriousness in this motion picture which also stars talented actors such as Rooney Mara, Michael Fassbender, Natalie Portman, and Cate Blanchett in crucial roles.
+Gosling heightens his mysterious allure in this visually captivating story, joined by an outstanding cast that includes Rooney Mara, Michael Fassbender, Natalie Portman, and Cate Blanchett in pivotal roles.

 ComedyDramaRomance